Call for Abstracts

-We are happy to announce the call for papers for the 39th Annual Conference on Human Sentence Processing at Massachusetts Institute of Technology to be held March 26 to 28th, 2026.
+We are happy to announce the call for abstracts for the 39th Annual Conference on Human Sentence Processing at Massachusetts Institute of Technology to be held March 26 to 28th, 2026.

 The NSF-funded special session for this year's conference is entitled "Language and Thought in Minds and Machines".
 The special session explores the interface between the linguistic ability and the human capacity for abstract thought.
 This is an age-old question from the philosophy and psychology literature, ranging from ideas from Plato, Wittgenstein, and Chomsky in philosophy to proposals from Sapir, Whorf and Levinson in the linguistics literature.